xster/flutter-wiki/Making-animated-GIFs-of-Flutter-apps.md

 ## Capturing video of an Android device

  * This feature is available on KitKat and later.
+ * Make sure to launch the app using --no-checked for faster performance.
  * Start recording video by running this command on the command line:

     ```adb shell screenrecord /sdcard/recording.mp4```